overfl0/Pythia/README.md

 - Build the mod yourself or get a prebuilt version.
 - Copy `@Pythia` to `Arma 3` directory.
-- Create a `python` directory in `Arma 3` directory.
+- (Optional for development) Create a `python` directory in `Arma 3` directory.
 Put all your python functions there.

 Running
 -------